KRolander/ethereum-web3-cpp/README.md

 Please make an issue for questions or errors.

+## First
-First you have to source the project environment, the Makefile would use the path that is initialized in the setup.sh file.
+You have to source the project environment, the Makefile would use the path that is initialized in the setup.sh file.

 ```bash
 source ./setup.sh
 ```

-Second compile cyrptographic tools.
+## Second compile cyrptographic tools.

-trezor-crypto
+### Compile Trezor-Crypto

 ```bash
 cd src/crypto
 make
 ```

-secp256k1 from Bitcoin source, probably should use a more optimal library
+### Compile secp256k1 from Bitcoin source, probably should use a more optimal library

 ```bash
 cd src/secp256k1